How Dummy Tickets Work for Visa Applications in 2025

 - Always double-check the information

 Bottom line: If you’re using dummy tickets for the right reasons — and from the right source — you're good.
+In practice, thousands of applicants for Canadian visitor visas submit these annually without issue, as long as the itinerary matches their stated purpose of visit.

 Dummy Ticket vs. Fake Ticket vs. Real Flight Ticket